boyentenbi/neural-transcriber/README.md

-# Transcriber
+# neural-transcriber

 Mine and Akuan's neural + WFST transcriber.

 Contains code to preprocess TedLium, Librispeech and VCTK from https://github.com/buriburisuri/speech-to-text-wavenet.
+We'd have used the Switchboard corpus if we had £1500 to spare.

 Achieves alignment-free transcription using a neural convolution through time on the MFCC representation of an audio signal.